0Supa/uploader/README.md

 - [gachi.gay](https://gachi.gay/)
 - [femboy.beauty](https://femboy.beauty/)

+## License

+### TL;DR

+The AGPL 3.0 license requires anyone who modifies or distributes the software to make their source code available to end-users when the software is used over a network.
+It's like the GPL but with extra coverage for network usage.

 ## Developing

 Once you've cloned the project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: